serverless/dashboard/docs/using/index.md

 ```

 Choose one of the examples and follow the prompts to create
-your user and orginization.
+your user and organization.
 We recommend using an org name your
 team will recognize and is easy to type.